Mehdi256/Rotor-Cuda/Others/README.md

 ---
 - It takes a long time to get public addresses from the blockchain.
 - It took me a week to get all public keys from [1 BTC up](https://github.com/phrutis/Rotor-Cuda/blob/main/Others/Pubkeys1up.txt).
 It will take a month to get from [0.1 BTC up](https://github.com/phrutis/Rotor-Cuda/blob/main/Others/Pubkeys0.1up.txt).
-- There are 2 text files with public keys in the others folder.
-- In the others folder there are 2 files ([Pubkeys1up.bin](https://github.com/phrutis/Rotor-Cuda/blob/main/Others/Pubkeys1up.bin) and [Pubkeys0.1up.bin](https://github.com/phrutis/Rotor-Cuda/blob/main/Others/Pubkeys0.1up.bin)) with ready-made bin databases for Multi X Points mode.
+- In the Others folder there are 2 files ([Pubkeys1up.bin](https://github.com/phrutis/Rotor-Cuda/blob/main/Others/Pubkeys1up.bin) and [Pubkeys0.1up.bin](https://github.com/phrutis/Rotor-Cuda/blob/main/Others/Pubkeys0.1up.bin)) with ready-made bin databases for Multi X Points mode.
 - **Good luck in finding**